Did you know?

 Norway scores highly in international comparisons of material well-being but also in other fields, such as community, environment and safety, and overall life satisfaction.

 These high scores may be related to the Norwegian model of a relatively egalitarian society, where social consensus and a high degree of inclusiveness are important.
 Not only is wage inequality relatively low in Norway, redistribution through the tax and benefit system is also substantial.
-The generous provision of public services, such as education and health, also plays a major role in Norwegians’ personal fulfillment and well-being.
+The generous provision of public services, such as education and health, also plays a major role in Norwegians’ personal fulfilment and well-being.
 Recent data shows about 25% of the economy is devoted to producing public goods and services.

 Thanks to oil assets, government revenues have exceeded expenditures over the past decade, even during the recent fiscal crisis.
 Protected from the worst of the crisis by this natural resource and a sound macroeconomic policy framework, Norway continues to enjoy high levels of income and well-being.